Detail: George Segal, Chance Meeting, 1986; full image below

 For Your Safety

-- All Museum staff have their temperature taken each day and are required to wear masks.
+- All Museum staff perform a health check each day prior to coming in and are required to wear masks.

-- All Museum visitors over the age of five are required to wear a mask or face covering during their visit.
+- We request that all Museum visitors over the age of five wear a mask or face covering during their visit.

-- Social distancing is encouraged and indicated by signage throughout the Garden.
-In outdoor spaces where social distancing is not possible, face masks are required.
+- Social distancing is encouraged and indicated by signage throughout the Garden and the Galleries.
+In outdoor spaces where social distancing is not possible, face masks are requested.

 - Following CDC and ADPH guidelines, we have increased the frequency that we clean and disinfect high-touch areas.
 Additionally, hand sanitizer is readily available for visitors.